Fastdruid/CDTVPiDrive/README.md

 ## Software

 Software is heavily inspired by the PiStorm efforts of bit-banging the GPIO of a Raspberry Pi.
 This repository contains the code I consider "largely complete" however it as yet has not been tested.
+There is another private repo which contains the WIP code, this public repo will only be occasionally updated in comparison!